Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Squared matrix elements

 \subsection{Higgses}

-We consider MSSM Higgses.
+We consider the MSSM Higgses.
 Diagonalizing the mass matrix of $H_{u}$ and $H_{d}$, we obtain the mass eigenstates, $H_{L}$ and $H_{H}$, as

-\begin{itemize} \item $H_{L, H} \to \axino \widetilde{H}$
+\begin{itemize} \item $H_{L, H} \to \axino + {\widetilde H}$

-\item In this case, we also need to consider Higgsino scattering via exchange of Higgs doublets.
-The processes are the same as for Eqs.~\eqref{eq:mat-s-ch} and \eqref{eq:t-ch}, while the Higgs masses are taken into account.
+\item In this case, we also need to consider Higgsino scattering via the exchange of the Higgses.
+The processes are the same as for Eqs.~\eqref{eq:mat-s-ch} and \eqref{eq:t-ch}, while the Higgs masses are taken into account,